fuel9/DisplayMonkey/README.md

 ### License

-DisplayMonkey is distributed under the MIT License.
+DisplayMonkey is licensed under the terms of MIT License.
 See full terms [here](https://opensource.org/licenses/MIT).